Jukebox History 1952-1998

 with Dual Music System, often nicknamed the Towel-rail.
 At

-Sherman Anti-Trust Act and found guilty of operating a closed network of
+litigation under the Sherman Anti-Trust Act and found guilty of operating a

-operators and distributors which was judged to impose unreasonable restraint on
+closed network of operators and distributors which was judged to impose

 a well-known jukebox trend-setter for Seeburg was Carl W. Sundberg.
 It is quite clear that the KD-200